 3. Brew with less waste.

-For the love of all that is holy, if you are a rabid Keurig coffee fan (and I know there are lots of you!) go get one of these.
+For the love of all that is holy, if you are a rabid Keurig coffee fan (and I know there are lots of you!) go get a refillable K-cup.
 And while regular coffee filters are paper (not plastic) you can just as easily replace yours with a reusable version that will probably last your lifetime.

 4. Stop buying individually wrapped snacks.